aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 ---
 title: Set up cross-cluster replication for Aiven for OpenSearch®
 limited: true
+sidebar_label: Cross-cluster replication
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons";
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Set up cross-cluster replication (CCR) for your Aiven for OpenSearch service to ensure efficient data synchronization across different regions and cloud providers.
+Set up cross-cluster replication (CCR) for your Aiven for OpenSearch service to synchronize data across regions and cloud providers efficiently.

 :::note
 Cross cluster replication is not available for the Hobbyist and Startup plans.